 - backing up the civilian sector in local or national emergencies.

 Conservative political leaders, Big PHARMA and the healthcare industry have attacked the VHA by trying to privatize its services, outsource veteran care, and assure that the VHA is underfunded and understaffed.
 Their campaign created a bi-partisan consensus in Congress that produced The Veterans Access, Choice, and Accountability Act of 2014 (CHOICE Act) and more recently The VA MISSION Act of 2018 (MISSION Act) - that negatively impact the VHA.

 Under the guise of providing "greater healthcare access to rural veterans", these legislative Acts expanded veterans' eligibility for "referrals" to private-sector and urgent care doctors.
-Funds directed to the private sector have increased from 8% to 39% under the CHOICE program and are escalating even further under the MISSION Act's new Veterans Community Care Program (VCCP).
+Funds directed to the private sector have increased from 8% to 39% under the CHOICE program and are escalating even further under the MISSION Act's Veterans Community Care Program (VCCP).
 Every dollar for non-VA healthcare comes out of the VHA's already insufficient budget and undermines the VHA's capacity to serve the nine million veterans who depend on it.
 The percent of VCCP spending for 2024 increased 16.8% while VHA care increased just 4.8%.
 This push to private sector care continues even though numerous studies have shown that VHA healthcare is as good and often superior to private-sector healthcare and is not cognizant of the special needs of veterans.